 Altogether, the countries included in the analysis account for more than 99.9 percent of FAO’s global gross agricultural output.

-In addition to individual countries, data are aggregated and TFP indexes estimated at the regional level and for countries grouped by their current per capita income level.
+In addition to individual countries, data are aggregated and TFP indices estimated at the regional level and for countries grouped by their current per capita income level.
 Input and output quantity aggregation is straightforward since they are all measured in the same units (although not adjusted for quality differences in the inputs).
-Cost shares are the weighted averages of the national cost shares for the countries in a region or income group.
+Cost shares are the revenue-weighted averages of the national cost shares for the countries in a region or income group.

 |Sub-Saharan Africa (SSA)|

 |Central Africa||Eastern Africa||Horn of Africa||Sahel||Southern Africa||Western Africa||SACU ^||Nigeria|